ewaldmire/ascender/docs/project_signing.md

 ## Verifying

-On the climber side, we have a `GPG Public Key` credential type that ships with climber.
+On the ascender side, we have a `GPG Public Key` credential type that ships with ascender.
 This credential type allows the user to paste in a public GPG key, which should correspond to the private key used to sign the content.
 The validity and "realness" of this key is not currently checked.